-As a participant, you will have the opportunity to connect with other ERG leaders across a wide variety of constituencies (e.g., women’s, LGBT, millennial, and working parents).
-ERLI is for men and women alike who are seeking to make their organizations an inclusive workplace.
-The webinars, upcoming message boards, and materials are open to anyone affiliated with an ERG at a Catalyst member organization.
-The conference welcomes ERG leaders at all levels, including ERG officers or team leaders, D&I coordinators who manage ERG programs, and executive sponsors.
+As a participant, you will have the opportunity to connect with other ERG leaders across a wide variety of constituencies (e.g., women’s, LGBT, Millennial, and working parents).
+The webinars, roundtable meetings, message boards, and tools are free and open to anyone affiliated with an ERG at a Catalyst member organization.
+The ERLI Conference welcomes ERG leaders at all levels, including ERG officers or team leaders, executive sponsors, and D&I coordinators who manage ERG programs.

 5. How can I become involved?
 How can I involve others at my organization?

-Join and chat in the Employee Resource Leadership Initiative LinkedIn group
+Join and chat in the ERLI LinkedIn group.

-Join our mailing list below for updates on events such as the May 2015 conference
+Join our mailing list below for updates on events such as the May 2015 Conference.

-Consider customized ERG guidance from Catalyst advisory experts
+Consider customized ERG guidance from Catalyst advisory experts.

-Check back on this site for upcoming events!
+Check this page regularly for upcoming events!